meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 289
 ---
-Multiple team members are collaborating on infrastructure using Terraform and want to format their Terraform code following standard Terraform-style convention.How could they automatically ensure the code satisfies conventions?
+Multiple team members are collaborating on infrastructure using Terraform and want to format their Terraform code following standard Terraform-style convention.
+How could they automatically ensure the code satisfies conventions?

 - A. Replace all tabs with spaces
 - B. Terraform automatically formats configuration on terraform apply